 Laura never did stand up on her board that day.
 Nor did she stand up the next day when we went together for extra practice.
 A lot of people would have written off stand-up paddle boarding at this point.
 Though she was frustrated and exhausted, not to mention pessimistic about ever being able to paddle standing up, Laura was determined to stand on that board (perhaps, more honestly, I was determined to get her standing up).

-To help Laura reach her goal, we booked a private SUP lesson with Maui Stand Up Paddle Boarding (a sister company of Hawaiian Paddle Sports).
+To help Laura reach her goal, we booked a private SUP lesson in Makena with Maui Stand Up Paddle Boarding (a sister company of Hawaiian Paddle Sports).
 Our guide Curtis was amazing and provided Laura with helpful tips to get her standing.
 He was encouraging without any pressure or expectations.
 For my part, he gave me some tips on more advanced skills which helped me paddle more efficiently.

 Laura didn’t get up this day either.
 However, she found the lesson so encouraging that, despite being anxious about going out in the first place, she left actually wanting to try paddle boarding again.